sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/configuration/config.md

   --crawler.depth, -d     How deep to crawl (1=only one page, 2=include links from first page, etc.)
   --crawler.maxPages, -m  The max number of pages to test.
 Default is no limit.

+Grafana
+  --grafana.host  The Grafana host used when sending annotations.
+  --grafana.port  The Grafana port used when sending annotations to Grafana.  [default: 80]

 Graphite
   --graphite.host                  The Graphite host used to store captured metrics.
   --graphite.port                  The Graphite port used to store captured metrics.  [default: 2003] --graphite.auth                  The Graphite user and password used for authentication.
 Format: user:password --graphite.httpPort              The Graphite port used to access the user interface and send annotations event  [default: 8080]
   --graphite.webHost               The graphite-web host.
 If not specified graphite.host will be used.
   --graphite.namespace             The namespace key added to all captured metrics.  [default: "sitespeed_io.default"] --graphite.includeQueryParams    Whether to include query parameters from the URL in the Graphite keys or not  [boolean] [default: false]
   --graphite.arrayTags             Send the tags as Array or a String.
 In Graphite 1.0 the tags is a array.
 Before a String  [boolean] [default: true]
   --graphite.annotationMessage     Add an extra message that will be attached to the annotation sent for a run.
 The message is attached after the default message and can contain HTML.
+  --graphite.annotationScreenshot  Include screenshot (from Browsertime) in the annotation.
+You need to specify a --resultBaseURL for this to work.  [boolean] [default: false]
   --graphite.statsd                Uses the StatsD interface  [boolean] [default: false] --graphite.annotationTag         Add a extra tag to the annotation sent for a run.
 Repeat the --graphite.annotationTag option for multiple tags.
 Make sure they do not collide with the other tags.
   --graphite.bulkSize              Break up number of metrics to send with each request.  [number] [default: null]

 Plugins
   --plugins.list    List all configured plugins in the log.  [boolean]